open-telemetry/oteps/text/metrics/0113-exemplars.md

 - We don’t have a strong grasp on how the sketch aggregator works in terms of implementation - so we don’t have enough information to design how exemplars should work properly.

 - The spec doesn't yet define a standard set of aggregations, just default aggregations for standard metric instruments.
 Since exemplars are always attached to particular aggregations, it's impossible to fully specify the behavior of exemplars.

-### Which aggregations should include exemplars?

-There are other aggregations that can benefit from exemplars, but they do not have well defined exemplar implementations and they are not supported by any known exporter.
-Should these be included in the OTEP or should they be left out?:

-#### Counter

-Exemplars give value to counter aggregations by tying metric and trace data together.
-When enabled, the aggregator will retain a small bounded list of exemplars at each checkpoint, containing at least the minimum and maximum value measurements whose trace context was sampled.
-Measurements SHOULD be retained only if there is a sampled trace context when the measurement was recorded.

-#### MinMaxSumCount

-The aggregator should maintain a list of at least two exemplars (when enabled), one near the maximum value and one near the minimum value.
-Preference SHOULD be given to exemplars with sampled traces, and if those are not available then the actual min and max values SHOULD be used.